 But for presenting it, the tamagoyaki looks better if you cut it into slices and turn some of the slices on their end.
 Like this:

 They were a bit time consuming to make for an omelette.
-But it was a technique that had never occurred to me before, so I enjoyed the learning process.
+But it was a technique that I was unfamiliar with, so I enjoyed the learning process.

 We put the egg dishes aside to work on the dressing for the vegetable dish – vegetables with sesame miso sauce!
 This also required a special implement: